h2oai/datatable/docs/manual/comparison_with_pandas.rst

     3	1	2	33	2
     4	2	4	50	4

-In Pandas, some computations might require creating the column first before aggregation within a groupby.
-Take the example below, where we need to calculate the revenue per group :
+In pandas, some computations might require creating the column first before aggregation within a groupby.
+Take the example below, where we need to calculate the revenue per group:

 .. code-block:: python